Sebastian-Torres-Matrix/books-for-life/README.md

 * The ability to sort books in the gallery
 * Choose books by genre
 * Upvote books or/and save books as favorites
-* Add reviews on books
 * Have a personal account, with personal information, details and favorite books
-* Reset password
+* Reset password and create a new password
 * Input email and send newsletter to users email account
 * Pagination when there are many books accumulated in the gallery

 ## Technologies Used :computer: